History of the Hurricane

 The family planned a "Grand Opening" celebration to commemorate the new addition.
 They invited all of their family and friends, including the Chamber of Commerce.
 Due to an overwhelming response of RSVPs from Chamber members, the celebration lasted FIVE DAYS.
 The celebration also included the unveiling of the "Hurricane Watch Roof-Top," a third-level featuring 360-degree views of Pass-A-Grille and St. Pete Beach.

-Thirty Years and Counting...
+Forty Years and Counting...

-More than thirty years later, the Hurricane continues to be a popular destination for both locals of St. Pete Beach and vacationers from around the world.
+More than 42 years later, the Hurricane continues to be a popular destination for both locals of St. Pete Beach and vacationers from around the world.
 The Falkenstein family still operates the restaurant, which features original menu items such as "Mom's 1945 Crab Cake Melt," a third-generation family recipe.
 The Hurricane is open for breakfast, lunch, dinner, and features a different menu for all three levels.
-Patrons can still enjoy spectacular roof-top sunsets, or enjoy an upscale dinner on Level Two.
+Patrons can still enjoy epic roof-top sunsets, or enjoy an upscale dinner on Level Two.